zhruith/nvim/README.md

 Private configurations git respository.

-Use it by youself no copyright.
+Use it by yourself no copyright.